 Modern information technology is widely available throughout the Baltic States.
-Cell phones are extremely popular while over 88% of residents regularly use the Internet.
+Cell phones are extremely popular while over 89% of residents regularly use the Internet.
 Estonia and Lithuania enjoy the region's highest rates of Internet connectivity and usage, especially among the younger generations.

 Estonia is a net energy exporter, producing most of its energy from its large shale oil industry.
 By contrast, both Latvia and Lithuania heavily rely on oil and natural gas imports from Russia to meet domestic demand.
-Looking to decrease their dependence on Russia, both nations are actively diversifying their energy sources with the goal of reducing Russian imports in coming years.
+Looking to decrease their dependence on Russia, Baltic nations are actively diversifying their energy sources and have recently severed their dependence on Russian energy imports and are now connected to the European power grid.

-Renewable energy is an important resource in Latvia and Lithuania, where it comprises about 77% and 76% of electricity production respectively.
+Renewable energy is an important resource

+in Latvia and Lithuania, where it comprises about 77% and 76% of electricity production respectively.
 Although Estonia is currently generating the least amount of renewable energy in the region (44%), it plans to increase renewable consumption by 2030.

 The EU is by far the region's largest trading partner.
 As EU members, the Baltic States enjoy a stable currency, a secure business environment, and free movement of goods and services.
-In addition, the Baltic States maintain important trade relationships with Russia.
 Regional trade among the Baltic States is also strong.
+Previously steady trade relations with Russia have become strained since the 2022 invasion of Ukraine.